The Wenatchee Valley College (WVC) Medical Assistant (MA) Program is a fall-start, 4-quarter program.

 Incomplete applications will not be considered.

-Students who wish to review their application and/or prerequisites should schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
-No appointments to review applications will be scheduled during the two week window when applications are due.
+Mailed applications & materials must be postmarked by the application deadline.
+Students who wish to have their application and/or prerequisites reviewed should schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
+No appointments to review applications will be scheduled during the two week window when applications are being accepted.

 Complete the WVC Application.
-Current WVC students (those taking classes spring quarter) do not need to reapply.
+Current WVC students taking spring quarter classes do not need to reapply.

 Attach sealed, official college transcripts from ALL colleges where you have earned credit (excluding WVC).